Skip to content

 Scenario 1: Command Line Operations

-Suitable for developers, operations personnel, and implementation/delivery personnel to manually execute query and management tasks.
+Suitable for developers, operations personnel, and implementation/delivery personnel to manually execute queries and management tasks.

 Scenario 2: AI Agent Integration